 Cryopreserved semen samples are generally processed and stored in multiple vials for future use.
 Even if you have multiple vials available for use, when thawing vials of sperm for IUI and/or IVF, vials are warmed and processed one at a time.
 Additional vials are only thawed when absolutely necessary.
 This usually results in additional samples remaining in storage, so please be aware that fees will usually still apply, even after your cycle is complete.

-On this World Embryologist Day, we thank all the “first babysitter’s” out there with their heads down, squinting through microscopes, taking care of our future families.
+On this World Embryologist Day, we want to thank Erica for sharing more about embryology and also thank all the other “first babysitters” out there with their heads down in labs, squinting through microscopes, taking special care of so many future families.